 How to use beeswax wraps

-We’ve made our beeswax wrap into a reusable food wrap to wrap sandwiches, but if you don’t add the buttons, they work like a combination of cling film and silver foil.
+In our how to make beeswax wraps tutorial, we’ve made our beeswax wrap into a reusable food wrap to wrap sandwiches, but if you don’t add the buttons, they work like a combination of cling film and silver foil.
 Use them to cover bowls of leftovers in your fridge, moulding the fabric around the bowl opening so it takes on the right shape and clings on.
 They are great for keeping cut herbs fresh in the fridge as they slow down desication without stopping things from breathing – this makes them great for non-sweaty storage of cheese, too.

 How to clean beeswax wraps